JamesGJ5/Part-II-Hilary-Onward/DataLoading/README.txt

 Notable Contents:

+    DataLoader2.py was made after I installed parallel HDF5 so I could save simulations from different processes in the same file.
+I plan to implement a way to represent, in a single complex number, the stored aberration magnitudes and associated phi_nm angles.

+    MeanStdLog.txt is a log for storing mean and std values calculated in DataLoader2.py for the data in question.
+I am using calculated values for the the mean and std arguments passed to the Normalize() transform.

+Archived Contents:

     Tutorial_1.py was me following a tutorial from https://pytorch.org/tutorials/beginner/data_loading_tutorial.html

     data/ just contains some of the resources used in Tutorial_1.py